rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

-Given the numerous data breaches and inappropriate use of customer’s information for targeted advertising, there is growing public concern regardung the misuse of personal information, security, and privacy.
+Given the numerous data breaches and inappropriate use of customer’s information for targeted advertising, there is growing public concern regarding the misuse of personal information, security, and privacy.
 Data privacy regulations are becoming a primary element in any data security conversation.
 In the case of the Union GDPR (2018),  Brazilian LGPD (2020), and the California Consumer